Kensington Market Sweet & Savoury Food Tour

 Every Sunday, 11.30am - 2pm

 Free for kids under 7!

-Includes a typical 'Canadian' dish with a custom Tasty Tours twist designed for the tour!
+Plus, your experience includes a typical 'Canadian' dish with a custom Tasty Tours twist designed just for the tour.

 "This tour was great!
 I am from the Toronto area but wanted a unique birthday gift for a friend.
 I googled and found this tour and the amount of great reviews was what sold me on it and I couldn't be happier!
 We had an absolutely great day.
 The food was AMAZING, it was a great mix of sweet and savoury and you learned about the area, the market, food origins, how they are made, about the restaurants and about the owners.
 I would recommend this tour to anyone and I would do it again!
 You get great portions and feel like you got what you paid for.
 Amazing tour!" - 5-star TripAdvisor Review

 (All participants will receive a complimentary neighbourhood e-guide with their ticket, as well as access to our exclusive Food Concierge service)

 More about Kensington Market and the tour